Microneedling – Micro Skin Repair

 Chemical Peels Procedure

-Chemical peels are routinely performed in our plastic surgery office by our licensed estheticians.
-Anesthesia is not required because phenol and TCAs act as an anesthetic while AHAs produce only a slight stinging.
+Chemical peels are routinely performed in our plastic surgery office by Dr. Hutchinson.
+Anesthesia is either administered as a topical cream or not required because phenol and TCAs act as an anesthetic while AHAs produce only a slight stinging.

 In an AHA peel, the skin is cleaned and the solution applied; there is no need for “after-peel” ointment or covering.
 During TCA and phenol peels, the skin is cleansed and solution is applied, which may cause a brief stinging sensation.
 Petroleum jelly or a waterproof adhesive tape may be put on the skin following a phenol treatment.